ol-sen/medreaders/README.md

 First time the focus will be on datasets for cardiac image segmentation problem.

-Currently the repository contains the code for reading [ACDC dataset](https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html).
+Currently the package provides the means for working with [ACDC dataset](https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html).

 ## Requirements